 My statement of ethics will give an insight into my decision to be transparent in my actions.

-There is also a podcast interview with me on David Noble’s Booruch podcast in 2007 which you can access here on my site
+There is also a podcast interview with me from David Noble’s Booruch podcast in 2007 which you can access here on my site

 If you still have questions after reading this I’ll be happy to answer them.
 An e-mail exchange suits me best as I like to take my time and give reflective answers.